Sat, 8 Dec 2021

-I promise to make you less bothered, safer and (with your help) substantially happier with some simple immediate and practical advice.
+I promise to make you less bothered, safer and (with your help) substantially happier with some simple, immediate and practical advice.

 I’ve trusted you with my home address, trust me with 20 mins of your time.

-A Stoic Argument Against Your Privacy
+A Stoic Argument Against ‘Privacy’

 The Anxiety of Openness

-This is not controversial and I’m not telling you much more than you already know.
-However, I suspect you have not done much about this because you don’t know quite how…
+Perhaps this is not controversial for you.
+Perhaps I’m not telling you much more than you already know.
+Perhaps.
+I suspect you have not done much about this because you don’t know quite how…

-15 minutes to Freedom
+20 minutes to Freedom

 Substantial Freedom from Spam, Scam and Surveilance

 (1 min) First and foremost, help others and do your bit for democracy.
 Vlad the Vote Rigger is a dick and you should support the peeps keeping an eye on him: the Advertising Observatory has a thing for your browser.
 You can trust them.
 The Observatory is run by some nice engineering nerds at a University with support from a grab bag of non-profits you’d like, and the real-life Newspaper that inspired Superman/Clarke Kent’s The Daily Planet.